-Get all your favorite fall flavors in a light and beautifully colored loaf of pumpkin cinnamon bread.
+Get all your favorite fall flavors in a light and beautifully colored loaf of pumpkin bread complete with a spice swirl filling.

 Loaf Size

-Try using it for a deliciously decadent French toast.
+Try using it for a deliciously decadent French toast for the brunch or breakfast table during the holiday season.

-If you have some leftovers, use it in a bread pudding.
+If you have some leftovers, use it in a bread pudding for a next level dessert full of the delicious taste of pumpkin spice.

 Toast up your favorite fall flavors in this yeasted pumpkin cinnamon swirl bread.